What keeps African nations in the Commonwealth? – DW – 11/06/2024

 UK Foreign Secretary Lammy meanwhile believes that Britain can engage differently and that it should pursue a new approach in its relations with African nations which will deliver on "respectful partnerships that listen rather than tell, deliver long-term growth rather than short-term solutions, and build a freer, safer, more prosperous continent."

-But many African Commonwealth leader appear to doubt whether this will result indeed in more common wealth.
+But many African Commonwealth leaders appear to doubt whether this will result indeed in more common wealth.

 Edited by: Sertan Sanderson